dotnet/docs/docs/architecture/microservices/implement-resilient-applications/implement-http-call-retries-exponential-backoff-polly.md

 **Reference the .NET Core 3.1 packages**

-`IHttpClientFactory` is available since .NET Core 2.1 however we recommend you to use the latest .NET Core 3.1 packages from NuGet in your project.
+`IHttpClientFactory` is available since .NET Core 2.1 however we recommend you to use the latest .NET 5 packages from NuGet in your project.
 You typically also need to reference the extension package `Microsoft.Extensions.Http.Polly`.

 **Configure a client with Polly's Retry policy, in Startup**